-My practice is offering teletherapy sessions, for individuals, groups and couples temporarily during the coronavirus pandemic while social distancing remains important both locally and globally.
+My practice is offering teletherapy sessions, for individuals and couples during the coronavirus pandemic while social distancing remains important both locally and globally.
+My practice will remain virtual while the Oregon Health Authority mask mandate for mental health medical settings remains in place.

 During this disrupted and shifting time, teletherapy has been a useful way to meet current mental health needs in the community and provide continuity of care.